anaconda/docker-images/conda_builder_linux/README.md

 Usage
 -----
+**TLDR**: make an alias in your shell startup scripts:

+    alias build32="<full path to start script> <mounts> <env vars>"

+Mounts should be of the form:

+    -v local_path:internal_path

+internal paths must be absolute, no ~ allowed.
+You probably want to mount under either /opt or /home/dev

+Map your recipes on your local system into the container:

+    -v ~/recipes:/home/dev/recipes

+Map your local Miniconda/Anaconda folders into the container, to share downloaded packages and dump outputs to your local system:

+    -v ~/miniconda2/conda-bld/svn-cache:/opt/miniconda/conda-bld/svn-cache
+    -v ~/miniconda2/conda-bld/hg-cache:/opt/miniconda/conda-bld/hg-cache
+    -v ~/miniconda2/conda-bld/git-cache:/opt/miniconda/conda-bld/git-cache
+    -v ~/miniconda2/conda-bld/src-cache:/opt/miniconda/conda-bld/src-cache

+    -v ~/miniconda2/conda-bld/linux-64:/opt/miniconda/conda-bld/linux-64
+    -v ~/miniconda2/conda-bld/linux-32:/opt/miniconda/conda-bld/linux-32
+    -v ~/miniconda2/conda-bld/noarch:/opt/miniconda/conda-bld/noarch

+Set environment variables (if any):

+    -e "MEANINGOFLIFE=42"

+**Any additional arguments you pass to your alias go right on through.**  You can treat the builder as a black box and never enter an interactive session:

+    build32 conda build recipes/myrecipe

+Note two things here:
+   - You should NOT mount the whole of conda-bld to your container.
+If you do that, work directories and locks are unnecessarily shared.
+Keep those folders internal to the container, and do not mount them (unless you want to study the failed state of a build - but in that case, you could always attach to the docker container, anyway).
+   - the path to the recipe is the container-internal path.
+Relative paths are OK, but remember, they start from /home/dev (the login folder for the container).
+Use absolute paths if you get confused.

+### Explanation of why those work:

 A helper script for running is provided that mounts your .ssh folder (for passwordless SSH) and ~/.gitconfig file in the container.
 To run this, download